f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab4.rst

 **Expand** one of the log entries that had a **403** response code.
 These were the forbidden **Head** requests.
 Look through the request data and determine the policy that was applied to the request as well as the **result**.

+.. note:: If you do not see a response code column in the data, click on the wheel on the right, next to the search edit box and check response code.
+Click Apply.

 |